 5. Use the Standard Florida FAR/BAR 5 or CRSP 16 Contract*

 In Florida, there are 3 residential sales contracts: FAR/BAR As Is, FAR/BAR 5, and CRSP 16.
-The challenge with the As Is Contract is that while it does not contemplate repair negotiations, buyers still often submit repair requests which has diluted it’s meaning and intention.
+The challenge with the As Is Contract is that while it does not contemplate repair negotiations, buyers still often submit repair requests, which have diluted its meaning and intention.
 While this is one of the most commonly used contracts in Florida, it does not outline terms to assist the seller and the buyer in their negotiation of repairs.

-If you found these tips valuable, please let me know in the comments below, and don’t hesitate to share our YouTube video with your friends, family and colleagues.
+If you found these tips valuable, please let me know in the comments below, and don’t hesitate to share our YouTube videos with your friends, family, and colleagues.
 If there is anything else we can do to help you accomplish your real estate goals, please send us a message.
 We are here to help!